the1lab/1lab/src/Cat/Displayed/Cartesian.lagda.md

 We call an object $y'$ over $y$ together with a Cartesian arrow $f' : x'
 \to y'$ a _Cartesian lift_ of $f$.
 Cartesian lifts, defined by universal property as they are, are unique when they exist, so that "having Cartesian lifts" is a _property_, not a structure.
+We make this precise in [a separate module].

+[a separate module]: Cat.Displayed.Cartesian.Identity.html

 ```agda
 record